Understanding the Sciatic Nerve

 Why Choose Dr. Stieber for Sciatica Treatment?

+Dr. Stieber is internationally recognized as a leading orthopedic specialist specifically focused on advanced, minimally, and non-invasive solutions to spinal disorders including sciatica pain.
 Dr. Stieber and his NYC team of experienced professionals are known for their compassionate care, their ability to identify the underlying cause, and for effectively treating the most complex back and spine issues.
+Some of the reasons you should make Dr. Stieber your first choice in restoring a pain-free life:

 • All treatment options are based on the latest research and techniques.
 Dr. Stieber understands how to adapt these advanced procedures to resolve complex sciatica issues with the least invasive, most effective treatment.

 • Dr. Stieber’s office includes enhanced concierge services tailored to your specific needs.
-We know that problems with the spine and the pain and anxiety they bring is no light matter.
+We know that problems with the spine and the pain and anxiety they bring are no light matter.
 Having a compassionate, knowledgeable, and efficient team working with you can go a long way to making your journey to recovery smoother and more comfortable.

 • Our facility features state-of-the-art equipment including an onsite X-Ray for immediate access during diagnostic, treatment, and recovery phases.